unxversal/unxversal-core/markdown/unxvoptions.md

 # UnXversal Options Protocol Design

 > **Note:** For the latest permissioning, architecture, and on-chain/off-chain split, see [MOVING_FORWARD.md](../MOVING_FORWARD.md).
 This document has been updated to reflect the current policy: **market listing/creation is permissioned (admin only); only the admin can add new option markets to the protocol.
-DeepBook itself is permissionless, but the Options registry is permissioned.**
+Options execution routes through the internal DEX/AutoSwap; the Options registry remains permissioned.**

 ## System Architecture & User Flow Overview